VaibhavMP/Memory-Efficient-File-Deduplication-System/README.md

 The Memory Efficient File Deduplication System is designed to eliminate redundant data storage using intelligent file analysis and chunk-based deduplication.

 Step-by-Step Workflow:
-1.File Upload
+1.File Upload:

 User uploads a file through the web interface.
 File metadata (name, size, type) is captured.

-2.Hash Generation
+2.Hash Generation:

 System generates unique hashes using:
 SHA-256 (primary integrity check)
 MD5 (quick comparison)
 If the hash already exists → file is marked as duplicate.

-3.Bloom Filter Check (O(1))
+3.Bloom Filter Check (O(1)):

 A Bloom Filter is used for ultra-fast lookup.
 Quickly predicts whether a file might exist (no expensive DB calls).

-4.Chunking using Rabin Fingerprinting
+4.Chunking using Rabin Fingerprinting:

 File is split into content-defined chunks.
 Even if a small part changes → only that chunk is stored.

-5.Chunk Deduplication
+5.Chunk Deduplication:

 Each chunk is hashed and compared.
 Only unique chunks are stored.
 Duplicate chunks are replaced with references.

-6.Storage Layer
+6.Storage Layer:

 Unique chunks are stored once.
 File structure is reconstructed using references.

-7.AI Similarity Detection
+7.AI Similarity Detection:

 Detects near-duplicate files (not just exact matches).
 Useful for:
 Slightly edited documents
 Image/text similarity

-8.Secure Access
+8.Secure :

 JWT-based authentication ensures only authorized users access files.

-9.Cloud Sync Simulation
+9.Cloud Sync Simulation:

 Mimics real-world distributed storage systems.
 Demonstrates scalability concepts.